LalithAdityaReddy/python_b75_solutions/README.md

-this contins solutions of problems of blind 75 leetcode
+this contains solutions of problems of blind 75 leetcode